A New Chapter in the History of TWG

 - 200 participants from para-disciplines that are not included in the programme of the Paralympic Games, determined in consultation with the IPC.

-The process of deciding on the sports programme for The World Games 2025 will start immediately after The World Games 2022.
-Qualifications - for which the member federations will be responsible - will begin in the following year.
-As with TWG 2022, the Madrid-based company ISB will be responsible for the production of the TV signal and the international marketing of the TV rights.
+The IWGA will bring in two trusted partners to cover important parts in the execution of the event: as with TWG 2022, the Madrid-based company ISB will be responsible for the production of the TV signal and the international marketing of the TV rights.
 The official timekeeper will be Swiss Timing, as it has been for the Games since 2009.